jeremyleonardo/github-repo-deployment-cleaner/README.md

-# Github Repo Depoloyment Cleaner
+# Github Repo Deployment Cleaner

 A little webpage/script too, to automate the process, can be easily hosted on StackBlitz and putting your info will do the process automatically.